 PIMs for Training Programs

 Practice Improvement Modules (PIMs) for training programs allow for convenient and easy documentation of program activity in all of the ACGME general competencies.
-PIMs are particularly useful in documenting activity in the newer competencies of practice-based learning and improvement and systems-based practice.
+PIMs are particularly useful in documenting activity in practice-based learning and improvement and systems-based practice.

-PIMs allow faculty, residents, and fellows to analyze and evaluate practice performance.
-Over 100 residency and fellowship programs have used PIMs.
+PIMs allow faculty, residents, and fellows the ability to analyze and evaluate practice performance.
 View a bibliography of literature supporting PIM use in training.